Transcript of THE Interview

 Craig: That makes total sense; I mean our artificial ways of reinforcing ourselves are obsoleted by the real reinforcement of ourselves.
 One way of living ends, a new one begins, free of the human condition—phew, thank God for that!!

-But this situation all changes now that we’ve finally found the redeeming understanding of our condition that our upsetting battle was in search of.
-Suddenly it’s no longer oppressively and destructively pseudo idealistic to abandon the corrupting search for knowledge and take up support of cooperative and loving idealism, it’s now the only way of living that’s justified!
+Now, most wonderfully of all, the instinct vs intellect explanation of the human condition not only exposes the culture of the Left for the human-race-destroying lie that it is, it also, as I said, brings to an end the whole upsetting search for the rehabilitating understanding of why we’re good and not bad, and what this means is that it’s no longer oppressive of that upsetting search to take up support of cooperative and loving idealism—because that search is over.
+In fact, taking up support of cooperative and loving idealism is now the only way to live that’s justified!
 Suddenly there’s no longer any reason for the right-wing in politics and everyone effectively becomes left-wing.
 In fact, the whole business of politics basically ends with the finding of understanding of the human condition, and the whole human race sets out as one united organism letting go the angry, egocentric and alienated part of ourselves and supporting cooperative, selfless and loving idealism.
 (Much more is explained about pseudo idealism in on the World Transformation Movement’s website.)

 Craig: Yes, ending the polarised world of politics will certainly be one of the biggest reliefs imaginable!